 Selection of participants in this inter-agency course is determined through an application process.
 PLEASE DO NOT APPLY HERE.
-Discuss attendance with your supervisor, and apply at http://www.partnership-academy.net/managingbynetwork/.
+See “How to Apply” below.
 For more information on this course, please contact your agency training staff.
-For USFWS employees, contact Linda Lufkin, firstname.lastname@example.org
+For USFWS employees, contact Julie Study, email@example.com

 Managing by Network is an interagency applied learning course designed for federal managers, specialists or front-line supervisors involved in partnership and community collaboration.
 Curriculum centers on the 22 partnership and community collaboration competencies defined by OPM.

-Through a series of 17 two-hour online seminars, the contracted lead instructors, along with guest instructors from public agencies, the private sector and the nonprofit community, share knowledge and insights on partnerships management.
+Through a series of 17 two-hour webinars, the contracted lead instructors, along with guest instructors from public agencies, the private sector, and the nonprofit community, share knowledge and insights on partnerships management.
 Topics include collaborative leadership, entrepreneurship, ethics, evaluation, managing agreements, negotiations, partner cultural awareness and more.
 Visit the website for course materials, instructional videos, case studies and more at http://www.partnership-academy.net/

-Managing by Network Learning Objectives: Applying knowledge and skills learned in this course, participants will be able to:
+Applying the knowledge and skills learned in this course, participants will be able to:

-- 3sustain partnership accountability using external awareness and communication skills including collaboration, conflict management, facilitation, persuasion and negotiation;
+- Sustain partnership accountability using external awareness and communication skills including collaboration, conflict management, facilitation, persuasion, and negotiation.

-- develop, monitor and evaluate formal partnership agreements and projects that rely on a mix of federal and nonfederal funding, and
+- Develop, monitor, and evaluate formal partnership agreements and projects that rely on a mix of federal and nonfederal funding.

-- identify and apply agency policies and practices related to partner fundraising and donation activities.
+- Recognize the intent of agency policies and practices related to partner fundraising and donation activities.